ScriptkidHicks/Python_Y86-64/README.md

 This was inspired by the Y86-64 simulator we used in CIS 314.
 Credit goes to github user Boginw for the original simulator, written in JS, HTML, and CSS.
+I've worked with the simulator that they built, but haven't looked directly at their code, so this version is largely my own implementation.
   At the time I was making this we were in the middle of the pandemic, and students were all learning from home.
 I was reading frequently of poor students with bad internet connection having trouble with access to school materials.
 I decided I wanted to build a desktop version of the Y86-64 simulator so that students with poor internet access would still have access to relevant learning materials.

 As time goes on I'm going to keep releasing features for this.
 Ideally this will include a 'compiler' which can compile